 - iv) Note that Open MPI is included in some Linux distributions and oth- 1 er operating systems.
 Multiple versions of Open MPI can peacefully co-exist on a system as long as they are installed into separate filesystem locations (i.e., configured with a different --prefix argument).
-All MPI tests must be built and run with a single installation of Open MPI. - v) Ensure that the Open MPI installation includes OpenFabrics support: - shell\$ \$MPIHOME/bin/ompi info | grep openib MCA btl: openib (MCA v1.0, API v1.0.1, Component v1.4) - The exact version numbers displayed will vary depending on your version of Open MPI.
-The important part is that a single "btl" line appears showing the openib component. - b) Basic Open MPI run-time functionality can first be verified by running simple non-MPI applications.
-This ensures that the test user's rsh and/or ssh settings are correct, etc. - shell\$ \$MPIHOME/bin/mpirun -ssh -np \$NP --hostfile \$HOSTFILE hostname - The output should show the hostname of each host listed in the hostfile; the hostname should appear as many times as there are lines in the hostfile.
-The list of hostnames may appear in random order; this is normal - ii) Note that any serial application can be run; "hostname" is a good, short test that clearly identifies that specific hosts were used - All systems must be setup with at least one identical user account.
-This user must be able to SSH or RSH to all systems under test from the system that will launch the Open MPI tests with no additional output to stdout or stderr (e.g., all SSH host keys should already be cached, no password/passphrase prompts should be emitted, etc.). - 6) The lockable memory limits on each machine should be set to allow unlimited locked memory per process. - 7) The underlying OpenFabrics network used in the test should be stable and reliable. - 8) No other fabric interoperability tests should be running during the Open MPI tests. - MPI tests should be run across at least 5 separate systems to force the use of the OpenFabrics network (vs. using just shared memory for in-system communication).
+All MPI tests must be built and run with a single installation of Open - v) Ensure that the Open MPI installation includes OpenFabrics support:

+shell\$ \$MPIHOME/bin/ompi info | grep openib

+MCA btl: openib (MCA v1.0, API v1.0.1, Component v1.4)

+The exact version numbers displayed will vary depending on your version of Open MPI.
+The important part is that a single "btl" line appears showing the openib component.

+b) Basic Open MPI run-time functionality can first be verified by running simple non-MPI applications.
+This ensures that the test user's rsh and/or ssh settings are correct, etc.

+shell\$ \$MPIHOME/bin/mpirun -ssh -np \$NP --hostfile \$HOSTFILE hostname

+- The output should show the hostname of each host listed in the hostfile; the hostname should appear as many times as there are lines in the hostfile.
+The list of hostnames may appear in random order: this is normal - ii) Note that any serial application can be run; "hostname" is a good. short test that clearly identifies that specific hosts were used - All systems must be setup with at least one identical user account.
+This user must be able to SSH or RSH to all systems under test from the system that will launch the Open MPI tests with no additional output to stdout or stderr (e.g., all SSH host keys should already be cached, no password/passphrase prompts should be emitted, etc.). - 6) The lockable memory limits on each machine should be set to allow unlimited locked memory per process. - 7) The underlying OpenFabrics network used in the test should be stable and reliable. - 8) No other fabric interoperability tests should be running during the Open MPI tests. - 9) Whenever possible the MPI tests should be run across 5 or more separate systems to stress the OpenFabrics network.
+If only one single system is available, one can run in loopback mode with the addition of '--mca btl openib, self' to the mpirun command.